-training in righteousness – disciplined to live right before God
+- training in righteousness – disciplined to live right before God

 According to this verse, the primary purpose of scripture is to challenge us, with the goal of maturity and being equipped to do the work of the Lord.
-Yet, today’s Christian culture seems to use the scriptures primarily to comfort us, with the goal being a personal sense of serenity.
+Yet, today’s Christian culture seems to use the scriptures primarily to comfort us, with the goal being a personal sense of well-being.

 The life-giving promises of God are not up for grabs just because someone calls themself a Christian and regularly attends church services.
 The promises of God belong to true people of faith.
 And the Bible says our faith is something that can and should be tested.